BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 3 - The Living World 1e7fda674d698045bb7bc73eb46dd9da.md

 - Traits: High pain tolerance, minimal neural structure
 - Reproduction: Sexual organs that plug into other species of the same tier

-The Drudgelings lived and died in endless service; bioengineered plumbing that tunneled, filtered, and swallowed refuse for the civilized, city creatures.
+The Drudgelings lived and died in endless service; bioengineered plumbing that served and swallowed refuse for the civilized, city creatures.

 ![480694706_122228199620031351_5396694013328280918_n.jpg](Chapter%203%20-%20The%20Living%20World/480694706_122228199620031351_5396694013328280918_n.jpg)